-For the probability sampling, the stratified random sampling was used inorder to select male and female students from Government, Mission and Lay private schools.
-The sample was made up of 72 students.
+For the probability sampling, the stratified random sampling was used inorder to select male and female students from Government, Mission and Lay private schools and from the North West, South West and the Littoral Regions.
+The sample was made up of 72 students (36 males and 36 females).